wingtao/version-compare/README.md

 ## Features

-like the name, this library is used to compare the version.
+like the name, this library is used to compare the version，just be useful for the format like 'Major.Minor.Patch'.